409H/EtherAddressLookup/README.md

 ### Chrome Extension

-The `master` branch is bundled on every release and pushed to the Chrome Extension store, you can view/download it
+The `master` branch is bundled on every release and pushed to the Chrome & Firefox Extension store, you can view/download it
 here: [https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn](https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn)

 (Note that this will have automatic updates)